kazurayam/UsingMaterialsInKatalonStudio/README.md

 `./Materials/TS07_visit a web site/20180913_093512/TC07_visiting a web site/1 CURA_Homepage.png`

-The last example will output a file tree like this:
+One of the examples here will output a file tree like this:
 ![TSC10_marked](docs/TSC10_marked.png)

 Also the `com.kazurayam.materials.MaterialRepository` class compiles `./Materials/index.html` file.
 This HTML file provides easy access to the files contained in the respository.
 The following picture shows an example of the index.